Dubai's sleepy summers a thing of the past as economic activity heats up | The National

 The summer months in Dubai have typically been a time when many travel, move house or depart for good.

-The events season takes a breather and those who remain enjoy a couple of relatively more peaceful months.
+The events season takes a break, and those who remain enjoy a couple of relatively more peaceful months.

 But as Dubai’s population continues to rise, is the city starting to shake off the traditional summer slowdown and become a place of year-round activity?

-The National spoke to experts from hospitality to property to try to gauge if things were changing.
+The National spoke to experts from hospitality to real estate to try to gauge if things were changing.

-“There is no such thing as a downtime any more,” said V Nandakumar, director of marketing and communications at Lulu Group which operates retail outlets across the UAE.
+“There is no such thing as downtime any more,” said V Nandakumar, director of marketing and communications at Lulu Group, which operates shops across the UAE.

 “Traditionally, July and August were always seen as non-peak … because of the weather conditions and the fact people travel out of the UAE,” he said.
 “But that is not the case now.”